Meet the team

 Nicola developed her interest in physiotherapy as a teenager whilst competing for Wirral and Merseyside athletics teams as a javelin thrower.
 She qualified in 2004 with a First Class BSc Honours Degree in Physiotherapy from the University of Salford.

 She started her career as a Physiotherapist in the NHS and was based at the Royal Liverpool and Broadgreen NHS Trust where she worked in a variety of inpatient and outpatient settings for 3 years.
 She joined the team at Metro Physio in 2007 specialising in the assessment, diagnosis and treatment of neuro-musculoskeletal injuries.
-In 2010 she opened the first Merseyside clinic for Metro Physio which was based in Liverpool, followed by clinics on the Wirral and in Knowsley.
-She has been a partner within the company since September 2013 and is the Clinical Director overseeing Physiotherapy and Ergonomics in Wirral, Liverpool and Knowsley.
+In 2010 she opened the first Merseyside clinic for Metro Physio and has been a partner within the company since September 2013 and is the Clinical Director overseeing Physiotherapy and Ergonomics in Merseyside.
 Nicola has also worked as a Senior Orthopaedic Physiotherapist at Clatterbridge Hospital, where she was responsible for rehabilitating patients on the ward following Orthopaedic surgery.
 She has also worked as a Specialist Physiotherapist at Merseycare NHS Trust where she was also the clinical lead for the Occupational Health Physiotherapy service.

 Nicola is a state registered Physiotherapist and a member of the Health Professions Council and the Chartered Society of Physiotherapy.
 She is qualified to practice Acupuncture and is a member of the Acupuncture Association of Chartered Physiotherapists (ACPOHE).
 She has undertaken an extensive amount of postgraduate training including; a Diploma in Orthopaedic Medicine, Pilates, Manipulative Therapy, Kinesio Taping and Sports Massage, which has enabled her to treat elite athletes such as Beth Tweddle.
 She has also undertaken postgraduate training through the Association of Chartered Physiotherapists in Occupational Health and Ergonomics.
 She carries out workplace assessments, DSE assessments, health and safety training and ergonomics training for companies in the Cheshire and Merseyside regions.